Suzhou: Water transport

 Port of Suzhou, on the right bank of the Yangtze River, dealt with 428 million tons of cargo and 5.86 million TEU containers in 2012, which made it the busiest inland river port in the world by annual cargo tonnage and container volume.

+Air

+Wuxi Shuofang Airport, located 20 kilometers from Suzhou city center in the neighboring city of Wuxi, is the closest airport to Suzhou with commercial service.

 Metro

-The Suzhou Rail Transit currently has five lines in operation and five other lines under construction.
+The Suzhou Metro currently has nine lines in operation and one line in construction.
 The masterplan consists of nine independent lines.
-Line 1 started operation on 28 April 2012, Line 2 started operation on 28 December 2013, and Line 4 started operation in 2017, Suzhou Railway Line 5 starts operation from June 2021.
-Line 6, Line 7 and Line 8 and Line S1 are under construction at the same time.
+Line 1 started operation on 28 April 2012, Line 2 started operation on 28 December 2013, and Line 4 started operation in 2017.
+Line 5 began operation in June 2021, followed by Line 11 in June 2023, which connects to Line 11 of the Shanghai Metro.
+The 3 most recent lines all opened in 2024: Line 6 in June, Line 8 in September, and finally Line 7 in December.

 Tram

 The Suzhou Tram system has two routes in the Suzhou New District.

 Bus

 Suzhou has public bus routes that run into all parts of the city.
 Fares are flat rated, usually 1 Yuan for a non-air-conditioned bus and 2 Yuan for an air-conditioned one.
 The Suzhou BRT, a 25 km-long bus rapid transit system opened in 2008, operates 5 lines using elevated busways and bus-only lanes throughout the city.